freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/css3-media-queries/index.md

 Beyond the core uses of media queries for mobile-first web design shown above, media queries can do a lot, especially for web accessibility.
 Here are just a few examples:

-1. Adjusting for screen readers that convert website text to speech for the visually impaired (for example, ignoring non-essential text)
+1. Adjusting for screen readers that convert website text to speech for the visually impaired (for example, ignoring non-essential text).
 ```css
     @media speech {
       /* ... */
     }
 ```
-2. Allowing for more graceful zooming in for the minorly visually impaired, such as many elderly people
+2. Allowing for more graceful zooming in for the minorly visually impaired, such as many elderly people.
 3. Allowing smoother experiences for those who prefer or need less animation to read a page.
 ```css
     @media (prefers-reduced-motion: reduce) {